trufflesuite/drizzle/README.md

     collection of html controls that will get your Vue dapp up and running quickly!

-Contributing to `drizzle-suite`
+Contributing to `drizzle`
 -------------------------------

-_Thanks for taking the time to help out and improve `drizzle-suite`! :tada:_
+_Thanks for taking the time to help out and improve `drizzle`! :tada:_

-The following is a set of guidelines for `drizzle-suite` contributions and may change over time.
+The following is a set of guidelines for `drizzle` contributions and may change over time.
 Feel free to suggest improvements to this document in a pull request!